-The COVID-19 Response Fund grant enabled Brand the Moth to support over 20 local artists through the META Mural Residency, a 10-week program for local artists looking to expand into mural arts.
-The funds sustained artists through the pandemic as four of five residents have continued to create community murals, art events and workshops since completing their residency.
+The COVID-19 Response Fund grant enabled Brand the Moth to support more than 20 local artists through the META Mural Residency, a 10-week program for local artists looking to expand into mural arts.
+The funds sustained artists through the pandemic as many residents have continued to create community murals, art events and workshops since completing their residency.